catalyst-cloud/python-openstack-odooclient/docs/managers/voucher-code.md

 expiry_date: date | Literal[False]
 ```

-The date the voucher code expires.
+The date the voucher code expires, if an expiry date is set.

 ### `grant_duration`